nuuneoi/RxEventBus/README.md

 }
 ```

-Creating a Singleton as a Main Bus.
+Create a Main Bus as a Singleton.

 ```java
 public class MainBus extends RxEventBus {